- Administrative Offices

 The Research Council is interested in supporting new faculty.
 However, faculty with uncommitted Research Office start-up funds are not eligible for consideration as PI or Co-I.

-For proposals listing multiple users who are not Co-Is, the PI must obtain a signed acknowledgement from the individuals listed that they have agreed to be so recognized and certifying that they do have a legitimate need for the equipment being sought in the proposal.
+For proposals listing multiple users who are not Co-Is, the PI must obtain a letter of endorsement (limit one page) which consists of a signed acknowledgement from each of the individuals listed stating that they have agreed to be so recognized and certifying that they have a legitimate need for the equipment being sought in the proposal.

 The Research Office will now accept a maximum of three proposals from any college, provided that at least one of the three proposals lists Co-Is from multiple colleges.
 Individual colleges can select their own criteria for how they vet their proposals.
 However, if more than two (or three if one or more are multi-college) proposals are received, they will be returned to the Associate Dean of Research for further vetting.
 Proposals returned for further vetting will be given only a very narrow window for that process, so it is strongly recommended that applicants work with and through their Associate Deans to obtain prior approval for their submissions.

 PIs and Co-Is may receive an award from the RERF program only one time in a 24-month period as the PI.
-PIs and Co-Is that have received RERF funding as the PI in Spring 2013, Fall 2013, Spring 2014 or Fall 2014 are NOT eligible to apply.
+PIs and Co-Is that have received RERF funding as the PI in Fall 2013, Spring 2014, Fall 2014 or Spring 2015 are NOT eligible to apply.
 PIs and Co-Is who apply after the 24-month period are only eligible if the required final report(s) from the previous Research Office Incentive Programs (GRF, RERF, or FRT) award(s) has been submitted (see "Other Requirements").

 Award amounts vary, but cannot exceed $100,000 (matching requirements vary).